mgolriz6/peoplepro/README.md

 # peoplepro
-PeopleProBot is a Telegram bot that displays user info and current time when you send a message to it made by @mgolriz6 telegram : @mgolriz6
+PeopleProBot is a Telegram bot that displays user info and current time when you send a message to it made by : ANSEl : @mgolriz6